virbula/proxmox-backup/docs/using-the-installer.rst

 * Web-based management interface

-.. note:: All existing data on the selected drives will be removed during the installation process.
+.. note:: Any existing data on the selected drives will be overwritten during the installation process.
 The installer does not add boot menu entries for other operating systems.

-Please insert the :ref:`installation_media` (for example, USB flash drive or CD-ROM) and boot from it.
+Please insert the :ref:`installation_medium` (for example, USB flash drive or DVD) and boot from it.

-.. note:: Make sure that booting from the installation medium (for example, USB) is enabled in your server's firmware settings.
-Secure boot needs to be disabled when booting an installer prior to `Proxmox Backup`_ Server version 3.1.
+.. note:: You may need to go into your server's firmware settings, to enable booting from your installation medium (for example, USB) and set the desired boot order.
+When booting an installer prior to `Proxmox Backup`_ Server version 3.1, Secure Boot needs to be disabled.

 .. image:: images/screenshots/pbs-installer-grub-menu.png
   :target: _images/pbs-installer-grub-menu.png
   :align: right
   :alt: Proxmox Backup Server Installer GRUB Menu

-After choosing the correct entry (for example, *Boot from USB*) the `Proxmox Backup`_ Server menu will be displayed, and one of the following options can be
+After choosing the correct entry (for example, *Boot from USB*) the Proxmox Backup Server menu will be displayed, and one of the following options can be selected:
-selected:

 **Install Proxmox Backup Server (Graphical)**